melyntom/melyntom.github.io/missionbit2/index.md

 # Mission Bit: Semester Two

-Note: Most of my projects and assignments for Mission Bit this semester are on CodePen.
+Note: Most of my assignments for Mission Bit this second semester are on CodePen.

 ## Directory